mikke89/RmlUiDoc/pages/rcss/tables.md

 ##### Enhancements

-- The width of columns and height of rows support flexible sizing (like using the CSS `fr` unit for grid layout).
+- The width of columns and height of rows support flexible sizing by using `<percentage ≥ 100%>`{:.value} for width or height respectively (like using the CSS `fr` unit for grid layout).
 - Minimum and maximum size constraints are respected for column widths and row heights.
 - Spacing between rows and between columns can be controlled individually using margin, border and padding.